midixman/webam/README.md

 keyToNote(string) // 'bb7' -> 106
 ```

 In noteToKey(), it is assumed that the input is within the 0 to 127 range.
-In keyToNote(), it is assumed that the first character is A to G (either upper or lower case), followed by some '#' (which represents sharp) or 'b' (which represents flat), and ended by an integer (which can be negative).
+In keyToNote(), it is assumed that the first character is A to G (either upper or lower case), possibly followed by some '#' (which represents sharp) or 'b' (which represents flat), and ended by an integer (which can be negative).

 ### Sound Generation Methods
 ```js